Much

 building relationships that enable you to feel a sense of pride, dignity, or

-encouraging others to give valuable help and support in return – a form of mutual empowering.
+worth cultivates a sense of meaning in your job.
+One way to accomplish this is by providing others with valuable help and support in carrying out their jobs, thereby encouraging them to give valuable help and support in return – a form of mutual empowerment.
 Although this may

-only provide a temporary fix and may not be possible due to your job
+only provide a temporary fix and may not be feasible due to your job requirements, try to avoid or minimize interactions with people who spread negativity.

 Research